-- Children and young people, particularly those who are vulnerable - People living and working in care and residential homes - People with disabilities - Those who live alone - People with a pre-existing mental health condition - People with physical health conditions more vulnerable to COVID-19 - People who provide unpaid care for a relative or friend - Black, Asian and ethnic minority communities - Staff/volunteers working in health and social care services - People who are financially vulnerable
+- · Vulnerable children. - People living and working in care and residential homes. - Those who live alone. - People with a pre-existing mental health condition. - Individuals with physical health conditions more vulnerable to COVID-19. - People who provide unpaid care for a relative or friend. - Black, Asian and ethnic minority communities. - Staff / volunteers working in health and social care services. - People who are financially vulnerable.